dev-mraj/fdel/README.md

 # fdel - Window long pathnames delete programme

 There are many times when node_modules folder is not easy to delete.
-Thats here is little command that can help anyone.
+That's why here is little command that can help anyone. it will delete complete folder and before deleting it will shorten all directories name to single letter.

 ```sh